Full TitleA Phase II Study of Ipilimumab, Cabozantinib, and Nivolumab in Rare Genitourinary Cancers (ICONIC) (A031702) (CIRB)

 The purpose of this study is to assess the safety and effectiveness of treating rare advanced genitourinary cancers with the immunotherapies nivolumab and ipilimumab plus the drug cabozantinib.

 Nivolumab and ipilimumab take the brakes off the immune response, enabling immune cells to find and destroy cancer cells.
-Cabozantinib inhibits pathways that can fuel cancer growth.
-These drugs are already used to treat other cancers; their combination in this study is considered investigational.
+Cabozantinib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
+The use of these drugs in combination in this study is considered investigational.
 Nivolumab and ipilimumab are given intravenously (by vein) and cabozantinib is taken orally (by mouth).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: